dphaener/geekwise-rails/environment-setup.md

     brew install rbenv ruby-build

 This will install rbenv and ruby-build, a little utility that will download and compile ruby versions for you.
-After installation, you'll need to add a line to your bash profile using `pico` (or your favorite text editor):
+After installation, you'll need to add a line to your bash profile using `nano` (or your favorite text editor):

-    pico ~/.bash_profile
+    nano ~/.bash_profile

 Paste the following at the end of the file: